stevehemingway/stevehemingway.github.io/content/Latest/deluard.md

 The Market Huddle has a terrible website, but you should be able to find the podcast via your favourite podcast app or YouTube.
 You might be able to reach it [here](https://markethuddle.com/welcome/episodes/).

 I was a huge fan of [The Macro Tourist](https://www.themacrotourist.com/) newsletter, but I can't justify another paid-for subscription, especially as Kevin is so reliably wrong about the markets.
-If you want a suggestion or ten, take a look at [my very own twitter list of 'top commentators'](https://twitter.com/i/lists/1133094353272860673).
+There is a huge amount of really good insight offered for free.
+Obviously, some of these guys are talking their own book, but that means that they have skin in the game!
+Take a look at [my very own twitter list of 'top commentators'](https://twitter.com/i/lists/1133094353272860673) but read everything *cum grano salis*.